 An aisle, suitable for parish processions was added on the north side, and a three-stage unbuttressed tower c.1500.
 A second south aisle was clearly being planned at the time of the Reformation in the 1540s, but, as at Cury, was never built.
 Had it been built; the redundant rood stair in the south transept would have been swept away.
 This, like its northern counterpart, once gave access to a service loft on top of the original screen where a crucifix or rood, and an organ may once have stood.
 Good post-Reformation features include the oak pulpit placed in the church in 1740 and the royal coat of arms of 1814.
 Three bells in the belfry are dated 1636, 1688 and 1832.

 In recent years much has been done to restore the church to its former beauty.
-In 1926 the chancel screen, choir stalls and reredos were added in memory of a former general manager of the Great Western Railway, while the altar and communion rails commemorate the longest serving incumbent, Rev. Richard Astley (1850-1902), and his wife.
+In 1926 the chancel screen, choir stalls and reredos were added in memory of a former general manager of the Great Western Railway, wood carving by the Pinwill Sisters, while the altar and communion rails commemorate the longest serving incumbent, Rev. Richard Astley (1850-1902), and his wife.
 Reredos figures included St Piran and his millstone.
 In 1937 the Chapel of St. Nicholas, in the south transept, was restored to use in memory of Canon Purves, and in 1952 Miss C.C.
 Astley presented a new font cover to the church.

 On the east wall of the tower there is a chiming clock given in memory of Eliza Trevelyan in 1913, which was restored by public subscription in 1984 and its face repainted and gilded in 1999.
 In 2009/10 it was necessary to replace the rusted support beams.
 Funding was achieved from local events and a generous grant from Cornwall Historic Churches Trust.
 Baptisms and burial registers date from 1562; the marriage registers from 1589 and are now kept in the Cornwall Record Office in Truro.